Pure-Storage-Solutions/terraform-portworx-on-vmware/README.md

 # Terraform-iac README

-> Infrastructure as Code - Terraform to provision Kubernetes on public cloud environments
+Infrastructure as Code - Terraform to provision Kubernetes on public cloud environments

-Terraform-iac contains step by step guide to provision Kubernetes clusters on public code using the terraform code (library) and shell scripts
+Terraform-iac contains step by step guide to provision Kubernetes clusters on VMware using the terraform code (library) and shell scripts

-This repo helps in creating the Kubernetes cluster with Portworx embedded on various cloud providers such as aws, azure, gcloud with portworx installed
+This repo helps in creating the Kubernetes cluster with Portworx on VMware.

 ## PreRequisites on the system running the terraform code.
 install libffi-devel